 President Biden’s Inflation Reduction Act Lowers Energy Costs, Builds America’s Clean-Energy Economy in Rural America

-WASHINGTON, March 31, 2023 – U.S. Department of Agriculture (USDA) Secretary Tom Vilsack today announced that USDA is accepting applications starting on April 1 for $1 billion in grants to help agricultural producers and rural small businesses invest in renewable energy systems and make energy-efficiency improvements.
+ST. PAUL, Minn., April 3, 2023 – U.S. Department of Agriculture (USDA) Rural Development State Director in Minnesota Colleen Landkamer today announced that the Department began accepting applications on April 1 for $1 billion in grants to help agricultural producers and rural small businesses invest in renewable energy systems and make energy-efficiency improvements.
 USDA is making the $1 billion in grants available under the Rural Energy for America Program (REAP), with funding from President Biden’s landmark Inflation Reduction Act, the nation’s largest-ever investment in combating the climate crisis.

 Recipients may use REAP funds to install renewable energy systems or to make energy-efficiency improvements.
 Eligible applicants include rural small businesses and agricultural producers.
 USDA will hold competitions quarterly through Sept.
 30, 2024.
 The funding will also include the creation of the first underutilized technology fund in the REAP program, with $144.5 million available in dedicated funding.